comparebasic/caneka/README.md

 - Level 3 Objects (C++, Java, JavaScript, Python, Etc.)
 - Level 4 Composition/Implicit Handling (?)

 It seams like we never got to that Level 4.
+A place where composition and configuration play a key role in letting programmers combine concepts instead of being bogged down by defining details all the time.

-A place where composition, Lisp, Scala, Rust, C# all come close with pattern matching features, but it feels to us like configuration and composition have remained outside of all major languages thus far.
+Lisp, Scala, Rust, and C# all came close with pattern matching and routing features, but it feels to us like there is more  power that developers could wield (mwuahahaha...);

 The determination to start from scratch is an effort to accomplish a syntax-agnostic runtime while building transparency and reliability at